axe/axe-design/components/Input.md

 - `Key`: A key on a keyboard.
 - `KeyInput`: An input for a key (and has a character).
 - `KeyEngine`: Initializes and updates key inputs and provides other settings.
-- `MouseButtonInput`: An input for mouse buttons that keeps track of where the mouse button was pressed.
+- `MouseInput`: An input for mouse buttons that keeps track of where the mouse button was pressed.
 - `MouseState`: Contains information on where the mouse is.
 - `MouseEngine`: Initializes and updates mouse input and provides other settings.
 - `Controller`: A game pad that may or may not be connected.